batect/batect/docs/content/CLIReference.md

 Passing this flag will disable both the update check and notification.

+### Disable wrapper cache cleanup <small>(`--no-wrapper-cache-cleanup`)</small>

+batect automatically removes old versions of itself that have been downloaded and cached locally if they haven't been used in 30 days.

+Passing this flag will disable this cleanup process.
+You can manually remove these files from `~/.batect/cache` yourself at any time.

 ### Force a particular output style <small>(`--output` or `-o`)</small>

 batect offers four styles of output: